Madurai

 ...read more

-At a distance of 4 km from Madurai Junction Railway Station, Gandhi Museum is a museum situated in Madurai.
-It is one of the popular museums in Tamilnadu, and among the prime places to visit as part of Madurai tour packages.
+At a distance of 10 km from Madurai Junction Railway Station, Samanar Hills is a rocky stretch of hills located near Keelakuyilkudi village in the Madurai District of Tamil Nadu, India.
+Also known as Samanar Malai or Amanarmalai or Melmalai, it is one of the prominent places to visit as part of Madurai heritage packages.

 ...read more